Greta Thunberg, on German coal mine visit, questions 2038 fuel exit date

 "Me speaking to the U.N. is not going to change the situation but if that can help to create awareness...then I think that together we can try to...make a change," Thunberg said.

-RWE and peers like Uniper and EnBW have canceled future investment in new coal-fired power and are investing in alternative sources of energy but still operate heavily polluting coal capacity.
+RWE and peers like Uniper and EnBW have cancelled future investment in new coal-fired power and are investing in alternative sources of energy but still operate heavily polluting coal capacity.

 (Reporting by Petra Wischgoll, writing by Vera Eckert, editing by Kirsten Donovan)